raganwald/raganwald.github.com/_posts/2021-10-28-the-inner-osborne-effect.md

 # The Product of Tomorrow

 I worked for two different companies who inflicted the Inner Osborne Effect on themselves.
-Pull up a pew, and I’ll tell you all about what we did, and how it became a disaster.
-Both cases worked roughly along the following lines:
+Pull up a pew, and I’ll tell roughly what happened, and how it became a disaster:

 Our semi-fictitious company began its life as a scrappy startup selling into mid- to enterprise-sized customers.
 It found early success, and powered by its sales-led revenues, grew to dominate its niche.
 Driven by closing deals, its long-term development was constantly derailed by “fire drills” to ship new features that were alleged to be keys to closing big contracts, or by bug fixes driven by whichever customer complained the loudest at contract renewal time.